SamAllen06/lake_temp_work/documentation/working_with_docker_image/basic_linux.md

 # Some Linux Basics

 ## Reasoning
-The docker image for this project is derived from Ubuntu (linux distribution), and it is headless, meaning it does not have a GUI, and you will be interacting with it in the command line.
+The docker image for this project is derived from Ubuntu (Linux distribution), and it is headless, meaning it does not have a GUI, and you will be interacting with it in the command line.

 ## Reading the Bash prompt
 Bash is the command line interpreter you are using inside of this image.